Camilla Battista da Varano: Writings

 Completed in 1488, Treatise on the Mental Sufferings of Jesus Christ our Lord (I dolori mentale di Gesu nella sua passione), is considered a masterpiece and is her best-known work.
 It is largely a series of translations of revelations which she received.

 Also attributed to Varano are three brief hand-written compositions, a short letter to her brother-in-law Muzio Colonna (1515), a Memoria recording her first encounter with the Benedictine-Olivetan monk Antonio di Segovia (1492), a eulogy in honour of the death of the Observant Franciscan Pietro da Mogliano (1491), as well brief prayers, letters, poems, tracts and revelations.

 Her works also include the: "Recordationes et instructiones spirituales novem", which she wrote about 1491; "Opus de doloribus mentalibus D.N.J.C.", written during 1488-91 and first published at Camerino in 1630; "Liber suae conversionis", a story of her life, written in 1491, and first published at Macerata in 1624.
 These works have been edited by the Bollandists in connection with some of Baptista's letters.
 But most of her "Epistolae spirituales ad devotas personas" as well as her "Carmina pleraque latina et vulgaria" are still unpublished.

 Varano wrote in the dialect of the Marches region, while quoting scripture in Latin, which preserved the usage of the language at that period.

 Her writings represented a high point in the Poor Clare tradition through its emphasis on the following of the "poor and crucified Christ", articulated by St. Bonaventure as a mark of Franciscan life, as well as mystical espousal with Christ.
 An element of her writing not found in St Clare's was her stress on Christ's inner sufferings and the need to suffer the evil that had befallen Him.

 As a whole the writings of Baptista are remarkable for originality of thought, spirituality, and vivid language.
 Br.
 José Rodríguez Carballo, ofm, Minister General of the Friars Minor quotes Camilla Baptista:

 O Most Clement God, if you were to reveal to me all the secrets of your Sacred Heart and everyday were to show me the Angelic Hierarchies; if everyday I could raise the dead, it would not be because of these things that you love me with an infinite love.
 Rather, it would be because I have done good to the one who has wronged me, said good things of and praise the one who has spoken ill of me and wronged me unjustly.

 Veneration

 Both Philip Neri and Alphonsus Liguori recorded their admiration for her.

-On 8 April 1821 Pope Leo XIII approved the acts of the process for her canonization.
-Varano was beatified by Pope Gregory XVI in 1843, following recognition of her long-standing public cult.
+On 8 April 1821 Pope Leo XII approved the acts of the process for her canonization.
+Varano was beatified by Pope Gregory XVI on 7 April 1843, following recognition of her long-standing public cult.
 On 4 February 1893 her writings were also approved.
 On 17 October 2010 Pope Benedict XVI canonized her, along with five others.

 Her feast was originally kept in the Franciscan Order on 2 June but is more recently commemorated on 30 May.